 Over 90% of uncomplicated cases receiving rupture repair and castration resolve following the surgery.

-In experienced hands, complications following surgery are infrequent, and animals usually stay in the hospital for a few days to ensure they are comfortable and passing faeces easily.
+In experienced hands, complications following surgery are infrequent, and patients usually stay in hospital for a few days to ensure they are comfortable and passing faeces easily.

 - Rupture of the other side